The ALMA Archive

 Publications making use of ALMA data must include the following statement in the acknowledgement:

 “This paper makes use of the following ALMA data: ADS/JAO.ALMA#2011.0.01234.S .
-ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
+ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ."

 Please substitute the place-holder project code 2011.0.01234.S with the code(s) of the data used.